Someone back home recently welcomed her first baby. Put differently, she expelled a tiny human being and lived to tell.

 “I’m taking each day (more like three-hour cycle) at a time…As for my nipples, well, they’re learning to put their big girl panties on and deal with it.”

 Sounds about right.
 I can still feel that toe-curling pain.

-Nearly two years ago I began writing a memoir about my breastfeeding experience.
+Years ago I began writing a memoir series about my breastfeeding experience.
 I never completely finished because, you know, I kind of had my hands full at the time.
 I’m finally getting around to pinning down all my thoughts for friends like Kailey.
 You have my word.
 I will finish this time.